 Species can respond to climate warming in various ways, but one of the most common strategies involves a move to higher latitudes and altitudes resulting in global redistribution of species.
 This response has been fairly well documented in terrestrial ecosystems for aboveground macroscopic species (e.g., plants and insects), but for belowground microscopic species, including nematodes, is largely unknown.

 One ecosystem that experiences very clear effects of climate warming is the high alpine region in the Colorado Rocky Mountains.
-The site of our study, the Niwot Ridge, spans the higher edge of alpine tundra and expands above 3600 m.a.s.l.
+The site of our study, Niwot Ridge, spans the higher edge of alpine tundra and expands above 3600 m.a.s.l.
 Over the last 50 years, climate warming has increased average temperatures and reduced snow cover.
 In turn, these changes in temperature and snow cover have resulted in progressive migration of plants into the talus bare soils creating a gradient of terrestrial environments ranging from bare ground to increasingly vegetated.
-We use this natural plant succession gradient to study potential shifts in the distribution patterns of microbial communities and how they affect soil processes.
+We use this natural plant colonization/succession gradient to study potential shifts in the distribution patterns of nematode and microbial communities and how they affect soil processes.
 In other words, we want to know whether soil biota track climate in similar ways that plants do.

 PRIMARY SUCCESSION AND COMMUNITY ASSEMBLY

 As humans exert more influence on climate warming, glaciers recede at faster and faster rates.
 As glaciers recede, the distance from the glacier to the newly exposed terrain can be used as a clock to document the process of ecological succession.
 Theoretically, soils closest to glaciers’ termini are the youngest and as the distance increases, so does the age of soils.
 Therefore, the space of a chronosequence can be substituted for time.